-Periphyton Density: Indicates the presence and type of periphyton in the stream.
+Periphyton Density: Periphyton refers to the film of non-filamentous algae growing on the substrate.
+Indicates the presence and type of periphyton in the stream.
 Circle the appropriate description for each type: "absent", "sparse", "moderate", or "abundant":

 1. ABSENT: Circle if there is no observable algae.